bigfix/developer.bigfix.com/site/reference/types/statistical-bin.md

 # mean zero value count of &lt;statistical bin&gt; : floating point

 Provides a measure of zero values, which is useful in interpreting the logarithmic results, which ignore zero values.
-The logarithmic results generally aren&amp;#39;t interesting for any property that can be zero, so this inspector can be used to test for that issue.
+The logarithmic results generally aren&#39;t interesting for any property that can be zero, so this inspector can be used to test for that issue.

 # minimum single computer total of &lt;statistical bin&gt; : floating point

 The minimum over time and computers of the total of simultaneous values.
-(Thus, for a singular property, the same as &amp;quot;minimum value.&amp;quot;).
+(Thus, for a singular property, the same as "minimum value.").

 # minimum value of &lt;statistical bin&gt; : floating point